rivm-syso/euromix-to-sbml/README.md

 ## Model annotation

 Annotations of the model and its element are specified in the file [euromix.annotations.csv](model/euromix.annotations.csv).
 This annotations file links the different model elements (e.g., compartments and parameters) to ontological terms and specifies the units of measure.
-For the annotations of modelling terms, the [BPBK ontology](http://obofoundry.org/ontology/pbpko) is used.
+For the annotations of modelling terms, the [PBPK ontology](http://obofoundry.org/ontology/pbpko) is used.
 For the annotation of the units of measure, the [UCUM](https://ucum.org/) notation is adopted.

 ## SBML conversion and SBML model annotation